My Dog Doesn’t Drink Water – Now What?

 Key Takeaways

-• Monitor your dog’s water intake; refusal longer than 24 hours is dangerous
+• Track your dog’s water intake; going over 24 hours without water can be dangerous.

-• Keep bowls clean, fresh, and in quiet spots
+• Keep water bowls clean, fresh, and placed in quiet areas.

-• Try low-sodium broths or safe fruits like watermelon to encourage drinking
+• Use low-sodium broth or hydrating fruits like watermelon to encourage drinking.

-• Observe for health issues like dental pain, nausea, or urinary problems
+• Watch for signs of dental issues that require healthy dental treats, nausea, or urinary problems.

-• Seek veterinary advice if refusal persists or behavior changes
+• Consult a vet if refusal continues or behavior changes.

-• Proper hydration supports digestion, kidney function, and energy levels
+• Proper hydration supports digestion, kidney health, and energy levels.

 Understanding the Problem